YumingZHAI/classify_translation_techniques/end2end_neural_classifiers/README.md

 Generate word embeddings from a parallel English-French corpus, with the same preprocessing as cited above. <br/>
-script: `sh feed-forward/fasttext_word_representation.sh` <br/> output position: `dataset/en-fr-corpus/fasttext-normalized`/english|french-normalized.bin and .vec file <br/> (Our corpus and model are not loaded here because of the big size.) <!-- ours: normalized corpus (3M words in English and French, corpus of TED Talks) <br/>  -->
+script: `sh feed-forward/fasttext_word_representation.sh` <br/>
+output: `dataset/en-fr-corpus/fasttext-normalized`/english|french-normalized.bin and .vec file <br/> (Our corpus and model are not loaded here because of the big size.) <!-- ours: normalized corpus (3M words in English and French, corpus of TED Talks) <br/>  -->

 Extract fasttext word embedding tensors from embeddings text file and build the predefined dictionary for the data. <br/>